LiaPapailiou/MVP_SaltWinter2020/README.md

 ## General Info
-MVP  for an upcoming start-up with login, authentication features and reusable components
+MVP  for an upcoming start-up with login and authentication features, as well as reusable components

 ## Technologies
 * PostgreSQL